MotionStudioCornell/JohnnyCoDrone/README.md

 Official documentation can be found [here](https://learn.robolink.com/product/codrone-edu/).

-Python programming tutorials can be found [here](https://learn.robolink.com/course/python-with-codrone-edu/).
+Required programming language and version:  `Python 3.11`.
+Tutorials can be found [here](https://learn.robolink.com/course/python-with-codrone-edu/).
-Required version: ` Python 3.11`.

 ## About this repository